swirlai/swirl-search/.github/CONTRIBUTING.md

 # Contributing to Swirl
 Have an idea for a new feature or enhancement to Swirl?
 Find a bug in the code that you can fix?
 Catch a typo in our Product Documentation?
 That's great!
-Read on for guidance on contributing to the project.
+Read on for a guide to contributing to the project.

 ## Code Contributions